Articles

 The Gramm-Leach-Bliley Act (GLBA) has been a requirement for financial institutions since it came into effect in 1999, but it has directly impacted Title IV colleges and universities since 2018.
 In particular, the GLBA Safeguards Rule is included in the Federal Single Audit and the Student Aid Internet Gateway (SAIG) agreement and is regulated by The Department of Education and the Federal Trade Commission (FTC).

-All higher education institutions that handle financial student aid data are required to implement information security safeguards as prescribed in the Final Rule (CFR 314) which took effect on June 9, 2023.
+All higher education institutions that handle financial student aid data must implement information security safeguards as prescribed in the Final Rule (CFR 314), which took effect on June 9, 2023.

 Understanding the Basics